 Speaker: Jessie Childs

-Jessie Childs is a prize-winning author and historian of the early modern period in England.
-Her latest book, God’s Traitors – on treason in the Elizabethan world – won the PEN Hessell-Tiltman Prize for History and was longlisted for the Samuel Johnson Prize for Non-Fiction.
+Jessie Childs is a prize-winning author and historian of the early modern period in England and the author of The Siege of Loyalty House.
+Her previous book, God’s Traitors – on treason in the Elizabethan world – won the PEN Hessell-Tiltman Prize for History and was longlisted for the Samuel Johnson Prize for Non-Fiction.
 Her first book, Henry VIII’s Last Victim, won the Elizabeth Longford Prize for Historical Biography.
-She frequently appears on radio and TV (most recently in the RTS award-winning Elizabeth I’s Secret Agents for the BBC & PBS), and has written and reviewed for many publications, including The Sunday Times, Guardian, Financial Times, Telegraph, Literary Review, TLS and LRB.
+She frequently appears on radio and TV (most recently in Killing a King for the BBC & PBS), and has written and reviewed for many publications, including The Sunday Times, Guardian, Financial Times, Telegraph, Literary Review, TLS and LRB.